thegymnasium/seemingly-seamless/slides-design-philosophy.md

 ## Our design approach

-Notes: Next up, Justin will talk about design.
+Notes:
+- before we talk technical, let's talk design
+- a manifesto

 ------